2025–2026 Iran–United States negotiations: United States

 In May 2025, the national survey Rasmussen Reports reported that 57% of Americans supported an attack on Iran.
 Former chief negotiator and Secretary of State John Kerry commended Trump's effort and compared the negotiations to "Khomeini poisoned chalice".
 White House Press Secretary Karoline Leavitt has stated that should Iran develop nukes, there will be "all hell to pay".
 On April 18, Secretary of State Marco Rubio urged European countries to quickly decide on reimposing sanctions against Iran, warning that Iran is violating the existing agreement and nearing the capability to develop a nuclear weapon.
 Rubio later also said Iran can have a civilian nuclear energy program instead of a military WMD atomic weapons program.
-Secretary of Defense Pete Hegseth and national security advisor Mike Waltz are reportedly divided on whether US military should attack Iran.
-Trump told reporters he is in no rush to attack Iran and it still has a chance to "live happily without death".
-He also said the US would lead the pack to possibly attack Iran and that only two alternatives there are bombing them viciously or nicely, that he is still undecided.
+Secretary of Defense Pete Hegseth and national security advisor Mike Waltz were reportedly divided on whether US military should attack Iran.
+Trump told reporters he was in no rush to attack Iran and it still has a chance to "live happily without death".
+He also said the US would lead the pack in possibly attacking Iran and that there are only two alternatives, bombing them viciously or nicely, and that he was still undecided.

-Former special representative for Iran Elliott Abrams argued that Trump does not seek war.
-However, should the talks fail, Iran's nuclear program should be destroyed by Israel and/or the US.
-Political commentator Tucker Carlson argued this to be the worst time for US military intervention in Iran.
+Former special representative for Iran Elliott Abrams argued that Trump did not seek war.
+However, should the talks fail, Iran's nuclear program should be destroyed by Israel and/or the US Political commentator Tucker Carlson argued this was the worst time for US military intervention in Iran.
+It was reported that Witkoff and Kushner told Trump that it would be "difficult, if not impossible" to reach a deal with Iran.
+After talks fell through, leading to the armed conflict, Witkoff blamed Iran for trying to "strong-arm" the US team, and said the Iranian insistence on enrichment hampered a deal.
+He also claimed the Iranians boasted about having deceived monitors.
+During the 2026 State of the Union Address, Trump said that he preferred a diplomatic solution, but he would not allow Iran to get nuclear weapons.